- A new Bitcoin Foundation to be Launched by Bitcoin entrepreneurs Alena Vranova and Giacomo Zucco

 Recently, Bitcoin entrepreneurs Alena Vranova and Giacomo Zucco announced that they will be backing a new foundation created to help the progression of cryptocurrency.

 The two names behind the project are hardly new to the crypto world.
-Vranova was one of the earliest adopters of bitcoin and also backed various bitcoin projects such as Slush Pool, Satoshi Labs, and Trezor Harware Wallets.
+Vranova was one of the earliest adopters of BTC and also backed various BTC projects such as Slush Pool, Satoshi Labs, and Trezor Harware Wallets.
 Zucco, on the other hand, is a cryptocurrency adoption consultant and has been one of the biggest voices supporting the adoption of cryptocurrency.

 This announcement was made on the second day of the Baltic Honey Badger Bitcoin Conference in Latvia.